waseemfarooq47/stash/README.md

 # read me

-this program is about teaching stash
+Salaam! this program is about teaching stash
 <br/>

-we learned merge , rebase and now leaning stash
+we learned merge , rebase and now learning stash